 Kubernetes multi-tenancy involves creating per-tenant instances of an application ensuring isolation between the instances.
-It starts with a Helm chart for the application deployment.
-Platform engineering challenge is to convert this deployment workflow into a service that can be used repeatedly for every tenant with required controls and tracking.
-Platform-as-Code is a framework to design such multi-tenant platform services from Helm charts.
+Platform engineering challenge is to take a containerized software stack and create a service that can be used repeatedly for every tenant with required separation and tracking.

 Design your platform services from Helm charts